ManjeshKumarN/mcp-openweather-testing/README.md

+### This repository has the cotents of MCP tutorials from code with aarohi channel
 # MCP Weather Service

 A simple MCP service that provides current weather and 5-day forecast using the free OpenWeatherMap API.